South Shore Trail: History

 The Annapolis and Elk Ridge Railroad was chartered in 1837 and began operating in 1840.
 Competition and fees forced it into bankruptcy and reorganization in the 1880s and it changed its name to the Annapolis, Washington & Baltimore Railroad.
 In 1902 it was purchased by the Washington, Baltimore and Annapolis Electric Railway (WB&A) and transformed into an electric interurban line.
 In 1921, when the WB&A purchased the B&A, the line became known as the South Shore Division of the WB&A and the B&A as the North Shore Division based on their relationship to the Severn River.
 In 1935, the entire WB&A ceased operations and the section between Odenton and Annapolis was sold for scrap.

-In the late 1980s, Maryland turned the southern portion of the B&A railroad into a rail trail and by 1986, the success from that led Anne Arundel County to declare intentions to do the same for the South Shore line.
+In the late 1980s, Maryland turned the southern portion of the B&A railroad into a rail trail and by 1986, the success from that led Anne Arundel County to declare intentions to do the same for the South Shore line, which they hoped to have open by 2000.
+As Part of state highway project, a bike lane along route 50 and the Severn River Bridge, connected the trail to Annapolis.
 On November 9, 1990 county leaders broke ground on a half-mile section of the trail between Waterbury Road and I-97 in Millersville, but work did not commence.

 For nearly 30 years, the trail languished, delayed by environmental concerns, local opposition and budget constraints.
 First the trail was delayed by the reluctance of owners to sell the rail bed, which by then had passed back into the hands of residents, to the county for a trail.
 Then money became an issue when, in 1992 limited by a cap on tax revenue, the County Council voted to pull $270,000 from the trail project to repair the Lake Waterford dam in Pasadena.
 Though they planned to restore the funding in 1994 and 1995 public opposition became an issue.
 In 1994, with formal plans still five years away, the county considered allocating $660,000 for planning and land acquisition; but local residents began to express cost concerns and fear of crime related to a connection to Millersville Elementary.
 At the same time, the project managers had to petition the Army Corps of Engineers for permission to use a portion of the rail bed that passed through what had since become wetlands.
 In 2001 the trail, this time the planned section along General's Highway, was facing public opposition because it would run through some people's front yards.
 In 2008, the County voted to redirect Program Open Space funding intended for the trail and other park projects towards the installation of artificial turf fields at county high school stadiums, further delaying the project.